 Choosing a diet that is low in animal protein such as a plant-based would lessen your methionine intake.
 Until more research is known about the actual level of methionine intake necessary and what cancer types and subtypes are more adversely affected by methionine restriction, and what drug regime is made more effective by methionine restriction, it’s hard to get any more detailed at this time.
-But, in the meantime, I still think this study is relevant for you as a cancer patient and survivor, including newly diagnosed and metastatic.
+But, in the meantime, I still think this study is relevant for you as a cancer patient, cancer survivor and cancer thriver!

-Why Are These Studies Relevant for A Triple Negative Cancer Patient?
+Why Is This Study Relevant for A Cancer Thriver?

-These studies provide early evidence that nutrition can play a key role both by itself and combined with drug therapy (lexatumumab) to make cancer cells more vulnerable.
-This is especially relevant for the cells lines that were tested in the study—namely triple negative breast cancer cells (MDAMB-468, GILM2 and MDA-MB-231) .
+This study provides early evidence that nutrition can play a key role both by itself and combined with drug therapy (lexatumumab) to make cancer cells more vulnerable.
+This is especially relevant for the cells lines that were tested in the study—namely triple negative breast cancer cells.
 Being able to be part of your care team by following a therapeutic diet will help to keep you in the drivers seat of your own cancer care.
 Taking back control and maintaining control of aspects of your life, such as your diet, is a big part of being a cancer thriver.

 Plant-Based Diets for Cancer Treatment

 This study provides more evidence that a plant-based diet is best for cancer patients.
 It also provides an interesting slant that plant-based diets may not just be useful for cancer prevention but also can be a treatment by itself and to make cancer treatment with lexatumumab more effective.
-These studies have peaked my interest in this topic so I plan to continue to follow it and update you with new teachings.
-To make sure you don’t miss out, I invite you to join my subscriber list where you will receive a link to my monthly blog and information about when and were I am speaking.
+This study has peaked my interest in this topic so I plan to continue to follow it and update you with new teachings.
+To make sure you don’t miss out, I invite you to join my email list.

 Join the Conversation